PollyHannah/Phylogenomic-study/README.md

 Details about each genome can be found in the `taxonomy.csv` file in this repository.
 There is information for 78 genomes in `taxonomy.csv` given genomes L63545 and KC138895 are included which are not included in the `genomes_1` directory due to them not being the expected length.
 You can read more about this in the next section.
 Please read my [`Classification protocol`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/classification/classification%20protocol.md) to understand how i classified megalocytivirus genomes included in this study.

 #### Which genomes are included and exluded from the `genomes_1` directory?
-I included all megalocytivirus genomes saved as 'complete' genomes under the genus *Megalocytivirus* in the [National Centre for Biotechnology Information (NCBI) GenBank Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi), which were the expected length.
+I included all megalocytivirus genomes saved as 'complete' genomes under the genus *Megalocytivirus* in the [NCBI GenBank Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi), which were the expected length.
 This included genomes entered into NCBI Genbank as 'unclassified' at the species level.

 I also included ten representative genomes from each of the six other iridovirid genera including two genomes from each genus where multiple genomes are available (two each from of the genera *Ranavirus*, *Lymphocystivirus*, *Iridovirus*, and *Chloriridovirus*; one each from of the genera *Decapodiridovirus* and *Daphniairidovirus*).
 These genomes were chosen to span the deepest node of the given clade shown in Zhao et al. (2022).